mattcone/markdown-guide/_tools/resumey-pro.md

     available: n
 ---

-[Resumey.Pro](https://resumey.pro) is a Markdown based resume builder.
-Write the resume content in Markdown and try out various designs like Instagram filters and download as PDF.
-The content editor supports **/ (slash) commands** to quickly apply Markdown syntax.
-The resume designs also supports customizing accent colour, font size and spacing.
+[Resumey.Pro](https://resumey.pro) is a Markdown-based resume builder.
+Write the resume content in Markdown, try out various designs like Instagram filters, and then download as a PDF.
+The content editor supports `/` (slash) commands to quickly apply Markdown syntax.
+The resume designs also supports customizing accent color, font size, and spacing.

 <img src="/assets/images/tools/resumey-pro.png" class="img-fluid" style="width: 100%;" alt="Resumey.Pro Screenshot">